FuyuByakko/meatbot/README.md

 ### **Script composition**
 ```
 {
-  delay: <Number>   // delay between each action in ms (defaults to 0 if none is provided)
+  delayDelay: <Number>   // OPTIONAL: delay between each action in ms (defaults to 0 if none is provided)
   actions: [...]    // an array of actions to be performed
 }
 ```